iwalton3/GPTQ-for-LLaMa/README.md

 * Slightly adjusted preprocessing of C4 and PTB for more realistic evaluations (used in our updated results); can be activated via the flag --new-eval.
 * Optimized cuda kernels, which are considerably faster especially on the A100, e.g. 1.9x -> 3.25x generation speedup for OPT-175B; can be activated via --faster-kernel. **Currently only supports 3bit kernels.**
 * two new tricks:--act-order (quantizing columns in order of decreasing activation size) and --true-sequential (performing sequential quantization even within a single Transformer block).
 Those fix GPTQ's strangely bad performance on the 7B model (from 7.15 to 6.09 Wiki2 PPL) and lead to slight improvements on most models/settings in general.

-**Currently, `groupsize` and `act-order` do not work together and you must choose one of them.**
+**Supports both `groupsize` and `act-order` at the same time for 4 bit models while being faster than `triton`.
+Note that I have not tested saving quantized weights, only running inference.**

 ## Result
 <details>